Women in Palestine: Laws on family matters

 Divorce rights for women depend on the personal status laws that apply to Muslims, which state that a man can divorce his wife for any reason, while women can request divorce only under certain circumstances.
 If a woman proceeds to a divorce she does not need to present any evidence, but would give up any financial rights and must return her dowry.
 The Ministry of Women's Affairs in Palestine, established in 2003, is the main governmental agency responsible for promoting and protecting women's rights.
 Government ministries promote reform of discriminatory laws and gender units have been established in each ministry.
 When a woman gets a divorce, she has custody of her children up until they are a certain age, depending on whether they live in the Gaza Strip or the West Bank.
-Ottoman-era laws on shared marital property continues to restrict the division of belongings between partners after divorce.
-In November 2019, a Presidential Decree raised the minimum marriage age to 18 years-old for both the West Bank and the Gaza Strip, though exceptions could be made by Sharia courts for Palestinian Muslims; this exception could also be applied to Palestinian Christians.
-Practices relating to family matters differ based on different religious traditions in Islam and the varying sects of Christianity present in Palestine.
+Ottoman-era laws on shared marital property continue to restrict the division of belongings between partners after divorce.
+In November 2019, a Presidential Decree raised the minimum marriage age to 18 years old for both the West Bank and the Gaza Strip, though exceptions could be made by Sharia courts for Palestinian Muslims; this exception could also be applied to Palestinian Christians.
+Practices relating to family matters differ based on different religious traditions in Islam and the varying sects of Christianity that are present in Palestine.